ioos/Cloud-Sandbox/models/nosofs/NOSOFS-MODELS.md

 - To add additional Cluster functionality or define new Cluster implementations, see the classes in the `./cluster folder`.
 - See the `./plotting folder` for plotting jobs.

-*Copyright © 2023 RPS Group, Inc. All rights reserved.*
+*Copyright © 2026 Tetra Tech, Inc. All rights reserved.*